matteomanzo-zz/ThoughtShare/README.md

-C# MVC app involving SQL databases
+C# MVC app involving SQL databases (blank at the moment)